Fiverr Book Cover: Look Before You Leap

 In the small print, X says that for $5 you get a 3D cover on request, but we don’t know if that is in place of, or in addition to, the flat cover.
 X says you get the source file too (a Photoshop PSD), but elsewhere X says you must pay $20 to get a 3D cover and source file.

-X requests an addition $5 for any package to buy a “premium royalty-free image” to “avoid copyright issues.”
+X requests an additional $5 for any package to buy a “premium royalty-free image” to “avoid copyright issues.”
 A designer should be using premium images anyway, but X makes a point.
 If your designer grabs a copyrighted image off Google Images or elsewhere, you may be subject to heavy fines or legal fees.
-You must know the source of the image your designer uses.
-You need to verify it is either royalty-free for your use (royalty-free licenses vary) or in the Public Domain.

 Y from Nigeria offers a full book cover package for $40.
 However, there are some warning signs that should trigger questions.

-Y also says you’ll get “free high quality work,” but alas, it’s not free.
+Y also says you’ll get “free high-quality work,” but alas, it’s not free.
 You’ll be paying a minimum of $40 for it.
-Also, Y advertises “unlimited revisions” in one section, but in another section charges an extra $5 for later revisions.
+Also, Y advertises “unlimited revisions” in one section, but in another section charges an extra $5 for revisions.

-Even though he offers a “paperback” and “CreateSpace” cover (usually the same specifications), in the $40 package, Y charges $15 for a CreateSpace back and spine (required for paperbacks) and another $5 for it to be “print ready,” another CreateSpace requirement.
+Even though he offers a “paperback” and “CreateSpace” cover (usually the same specifications) in the $40 package, Y charges $15 for a CreateSpace back and spine (required for paperbacks) and another $5 for it to be “print ready,” another CreateSpace requirement.
+Paperback book covers must be delievered at 300 dpi, not 72 dpi like ebook covers.
 What’s going on with this confusing offer?
 It’s hard to know.
+Y mentions CreateSpace, but that Amazon division no longer exists.
+Ebooks, paperbacks, and audiobooks are now all on the KDP platform.

 Y also asks for another $5 to use a “licensed stock image.”
 You can presume that Y is using an unlicensed image unless you pay extra, and that could mean legal headaches for you.